IBM DisplayWrite: File format

 IBM DisplayWrite's native file format is based on IBM's DCA (Document Content Architecture) RFT (Revisable Form Text) specification, but adds additional structures.
 Depending on the DisplayWrite version, the document files use .DOC or .TXT file name extension.
 The DisplayWrite software can export to and import from pure DCA/RFT files (which typically have .DCA or .RFT file name extension).
 RFT (IBM Revisable Form Text) should not be confused with RTF (Rich Text Format), which is a Microsoft specification.

+Reception

+As of 1987 DisplayWrite was the only successful IBM software product for the PC.
+A 1990 American Institute of Certified Public Accountants member survey found that 2% of respondents used DisplayWrite as their word processor.